-Complaints that required an extension to the timescales 2020/21 2021/22 2022/23 Closed at Stage 1 after 5 working day target 4 4 19 as % of the total number of Stage 1 closed 13% 10% 29%

-Closed at Stage 2 after 20 working day target 2 1 8 as % of the total number of Stage 2 closed 17% 8% 40%
+Complaints that required an extension to the timescales 2021/22 2022/23 2023/24 Closed at Stage 1 after 5 working day target 4 19 11 as % of the total number of Stage 1 closed 10% 29% 19% Closed at Stage 2 after 20 working day target 1 8 10 as % of the total number of Stage 2 closed 8% 40% 43%

-This year has seen an increase in response times, particularly at Stage 2.
+This year has seen an increase in complaints requiring an extension at Stage 2.
 This can be attributed in some instance to staff shortages, but also due to an increase in the complexity of the issues raised.
 Whilst being mindful of meeting timescales it is important that a full investigation is completed before a final response is issued.
 Where delays occur complainants are kept informed of this and the reasons for the delay.